Panpsychism: Panexperientialism

-Panexperientialism is associated with the philosophies of, among others, Charles Hartshorne and Alfred North Whitehead, although the term itself was invented by David Ray Griffin in order to distinguish the process philosophical view from other varieties of panpsychism.
-Whitehead's process philosophy argues that the fundamental elements of the universe are "occasions of experience," which can together create something as complex as a human being.
+Panexperientialism is associated with the philosophies of, among others, Charles Hartshorne and Alfred North Whitehead, although the term itself was invented by David Ray Griffin to distinguish the process philosophical view from other varieties of panpsychism.
+Whitehead's process philosophy argues that the fundamental elements of the universe are "occasions of experience", which can together create something as complex as a human being.
 Building on Whitehead's work, process philosopher Michel Weber argues for a pancreativism.
 Goff has used the term panexperientialism more generally to refer to forms of panpsychism in which experience rather than thought is ubiquitous.

 Panprotopsychism

 Panprotopsychists believe that higher-order phenomenal properties (such as qualia) are logically entailed by protophenomenal properties, at least in principle.
+This is similar to how facts about H2O molecules logically entail facts about water: the lower-level facts are sufficient to explain the higher-order facts, since the former logically entail the latter.
+It also makes sense of questions about the unity of consciousness relating to the diversity of phenomenal experiences and the deflation of the self.
+Adherents of panprotopsychism believe that "protophenomenal" facts logically entail consciousness.
+Protophenomenal properties are usually picked out through a combination of functional and negative definitions: panphenomenal properties are those that logically entail phenomenal properties (a functional definition), which are themselves neither physical nor phenomenal (a negative definition).

-The combination problem thus holds no weight: it is not phenomenal properties that are pervasive, but protophenomenal properties.
-And protophenomenal properties are by definition the constituent parts of consciousness.
-Chalmers argues that the view faces difficulty in dealing with the combination problem.
-He considers Russell's proposed solution "ad hoc", and believes it diminishes the parsimony that made the theory initially interesting.
+Panprotopsychism is advertised as a solution to the combination problem: the problem of explaining how the consciousness of microscopic physical things might combine to give rise to the macroscopic consciousness of the whole brain.
+Because protophenomenal properties are by definition the constituent parts of consciousness, it is speculated that their existence would make the emergence of macroscopic minds less mysterious.
+The philosopher David Chalmers argues that the view faces difficulty with the combination problem.
+He considers it "ad hoc", and believes it diminishes the parsimony that made the theory initially interesting.